Previous dayApril 21, 2026Next day

 1.9 km---✓ ReviewedUSGS →

-On April 21, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 61 km NNW of Yakutat, Alaska at 17:06 UTC.
+The USGS recorded this magnitude 2.1 earthquake 61 km NNW of Yakutat, Alaska at 17:06 UTC on April 21, 2026.
 At a depth of just 1.9 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 60.026°, -140.285°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.026°N, -140.285°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21